shubanborkar/Superstore-Dashboard-Tableau/readme.md

 ## ⚒ Tools Used

 - Tableau Public
-- Microsoft Excel (for preprocessing)
+- Python on Google Colab (for preprocessing)
 - Data from Kaggle

 ---